lpapp-muw/SLENDER/README.md

 # SLENDER
 Repository for the SLENDER project, aiming to build a convolutional Distance-Encoding Biomorphic-Informational Neural Network (DEBI-NN) scheme with novel interpretability approaches.
 Please note that the SLENDER project is currently under review.
-Currently, data shown on this repository is to serve additional information for the review process.
+At this moment, data shown on this repository is to serve additional information for the review process.
 As the project progresses, this repository will also be updated.

 # Preliminary Study
 We conducted a preliminary study on fully-connected DEBI-NN network schemes.
 To access the peer-reviewed manuscript of our preliminary study, see: